Zynorthis/Bluestone/README.md

 Just to name a few!

-Calendars are your standard calendar applications that you're use to but with a little extra to give you extra
+Calendars are your standard calendar applications that you're use to but with a little extra customization capability to enhance readablity and overall user experience.

 ## Development Process

+Bluestone was developted in a two week sprint as a proof of concept mobile application.

 ## Installing